-Studies have shown that practicing mindfulness of which mindful breathing is a part, even for just a short period of time, can bring a variety of physical, psychological, and social benefits.
+Studies have shown that practicing mindfulness, of which mindful breathing is a part, even for just a short time, can bring a variety of physical, psychological, and social benefits.
 Below are some of these benefits.

-- Immune System: A seminal study found that, after just eight weeks of training, practicing mindfulness meditation boosts our immune system’s ability to fight off illness.
+- Immune System: A seminal study found that practicing mindfulness meditation boosts our immune system’s ability to fight off illness after just eight weeks of training.

-- Good for the mind: Several studies have found that mindfulness increases positive emotions while reducing negative emotions and stress.
-One study suggests it may be as good as antidepressants in fighting depression and preventing relapse.
+- Good for mental health: Several studies have found that mindfulness increases positive emotions while reducing negative emotions and stress.
+One study suggests mindful breathing is as effective as antidepressants in fighting depression and preventing relapse.

 - Focus: Studies suggest that mindfulness helps us tune out distractions and improves our memory and attention skills.

 - Compassion: Mindfulness fosters compassion and altruism.
 Research suggests mindfulness training makes us more likely to help someone in need and increases activity in neural networks involved in understanding the suffering of others and regulating emotions.
 Evidence suggests it might boost self-compassion as well.

 - Relationships: Mindfulness enhances relationships.
 Research suggests mindfulness training makes couples more satisfied with their relationship, makes each partner feel more optimistic and relaxed and makes them feel more accepting of and closer to one another.

 - Parenting: Mindfulness is good for parents and parents-to-be.
 Studies suggest it may reduce pregnancy-related anxiety, stress, and depression in expectant parents.
 Parents who practice mindfulness report being happier with their parenting skills and their relationship with their kids and their kids were found to have better social skills.